garybake/blog/content/2023_03_24_vector_database_api.md

 		# db.client.schema.delete_class("Email")  # uncomment to delete table if needed
 		db.client.schema.create_class(class_obj)

 If you are recreating the class you'll need to uncomment the delete line.
-Trying to overwrite will fail.
+Trying to overwrite will error.
 This is also useful for quickly emptying the table.
 The database will now have the email class and be ready to accept data.

 ### Upload data

 If this is your first run, its best to try with fewer emails.
-The get_email_data() function has a max_emails parameter.
+The `get_email_data()` function has a max_emails parameter.
 Set this to something like 20 while you play around with it.

 Inserts are done in batches.
 It depends on your volume and size of the texts you are uploading.
 I found I had timeouts when uploading 3000+ full page documents (for another project) and batches of 50 worked well.